 Shrimp and Cucumber Noodle Salad with Thai Flavors

-1 large European cucumber or two smaller ones (European cucumbers with thinner skin are best)
+- 1 large European cucumber or two smaller ones (European or Persian cucumbers with thinner skins are best)

-1/2 lb. medium cooked shrimp, thawed overnight in the fridge if frozen
+- 1/2 lb. medium cooked shrimp, thawed overnight in the fridge if frozen and drained well

-1 T Agave Nectar, Stevia In the Raw Granulated Sweetener, Sugar, or other sweetener of your choice (Use an approved sweetener for South Beach Diet)
+- 1 T Stevia In the Raw Granulated Sweetener, Monkfruit Sweetener, or other sweetener of your choice

 2 T fresh-squeezed lime juice (I used my fresh-frozen lime juice)